govuk-one-login/account-interventions-service/adr/003-zod-validation.md

 ## Consequences

-- We will have control over our validation, independant of the event catalogue.
+- We will have control over our validation, independent of the event catalogue.
 - We won't be rejecting large numbers of processable messages.
 - We will get guaranteed type safety for all the data entering our system, based on automatically generated `Zod` types.
 - We have to write our own `Zod` validation in addition to the event catalogue schemas.